Here is a collection of information of things on the Kirkwood Community College Campuses that you should know about!

 Talon is a suite of online tools that facilitate online classes.
 Instructors in face-to-face courses often deliver materials and extend your learning with Talon.
 Most online courses operate fully within Talon or at least use it as a frame or portal to get you to the materials you need and to turn in assignments.

-If your instructor told you to use or find something and you don’t know where it is (a handout, an article, a place to turn something in), check your Talon page for that class.
+If your instructor told you to use or find something and you don’t know where it is (a handout, an article, a place to turn something in), check your Talon page for that class first.

 Often the first thing we suggest for people having Talon problems is to try a different browser, like Firefox or Chrome.
-Try that first.
-You can check with the student helpdesk, but you may be directed to the help line through Talon which is available 24/7 at 1-877-478-7074.
+You can check with the student help desk, but you may be directed to the help line through Talon which is available 24/7 at 1-877-478-7074.
 If you have questions about coursework, contact your instructor.